Motorbike Taxis in Delhi

 Informal housing settlement in Kolkata, India

 According to the 2023 Global Multidimensional Poverty Index (External link) (MPI), the incidence of poverty in India fell from 55 per cent in 2005 to about 16 per cent in 2021.
 The MPI is published jointly by the United Nations Development Programme (UNDP) and the Oxford Poverty and Human Development Initiative (OPHI).
 It measures poverty based on various indicators relating to education, health and living standards.
-According to the MPI, there was a strong improvement in the living conditions of more than 400 million Indians during the aforementioned period.
+According to the MPI, there was a strong improvement in the living conditions of more than 400 million Indian people during the aforementioned period.

 German development cooperation with India